 The intention of the course is to leave participants actually being leaders and exercising leadership effectively as their natural self-expression and for the course to contribute to the development of the science of leadership.
 The course is founded on an ontological/phenomenological model of human nature.

-The first of the three pre-course reading assignments in this document primarily contains quotes selected (with permissions) from Warren Bennis & Robert Thomas, “Crucibles of Leadership” (2002).
+The first of the three pre-classroom reading assignments in this document primarily contains quotes selected (with permission) from Warren Bennis & Robert Thomas, “Crucibles of Leadership” (2002).

 The second of the three pre-classroom reading assignments in this document is “Education as Stretching the Mind” by Jamshed Bharucha (2008).

-The fourth, fifth, sixth, seventh and eight of the eight pre-course reading assignments are located at the following URLs:
+The fourth, fifth, sixth, seventh and eighth of the eight pre-classroom reading assignments for this leadership course are located at the following URLs: